JavierInfantinoAndela/cheat-sheet/pyspark/sparksql-redshif/readme.md

 7. Can you describe the process for continuous integration and delivery (CI/CD) for data engineering projects at Teladoc Health?
 9. Can you tell me about a particularly challenging problem the team has faced, and how they approached it and solved it?

+# Technical Questions **PARA VOS**

+1. Can you explain your experience with SparkSQL and how you have used it in past projects?
+Answer: Yes, I have extensive experience working with SparkSQL in my current role.
+I write SparkSQL jobs on a regular basis to process data from Redshift to Redshift and schedule them using Apache Airflow.
+In these projects, I am responsible for designing and implementing efficient and reliable ETL pipelines to meet business needs.

+2. How it your approach on testing?
+Answer: I make sure that my code works properly by writing unit tests.
+These tests check individual parts of the code to make sure they are functioning correctly.
+At my previous company, we also did integration tests which check how different parts of the code work together.
+This helps us ensure that the entire system works as expected.

+3. Can you walk us through the process of designing a data pipeline using SparkSQL, Airflow, and Python?
+Answer: Sure, I can walk you through the high-level process.
+First, I gather the requirements from the business stakeholders to understand the data sources and the desired outcome.
+Next, I design the pipeline to extract data from the sources, transform it using SparkSQL, and load it into a data warehouse.
+Then, I use Airflow to schedule and manage the pipeline, and Python for scripting and automation.

+## Other Questions

+1. Can you tell us about a time when you had to troubleshoot a production issue with an ETL pipeline?
+Answer: Yes, there was a time when I had to troubleshoot a production issue with an ETL pipeline that was failing to load data into the data warehouse.
+I worked to identify the root cause of the issue and found that there was a bug in the data transformation logic.
+I fixed the bug, deploy the code and re-ran the pipeline, which resolved the issue and restored data loading to the data warehouse.

+2. How do you stay current with the latest technologies and trends in data engineering?
+Answer: I stay current with the latest technologies and trends in data engineering by continuously learning and exploring new technologies.
+I attend conferences and workshops, read industry blogs and articles, and participate in online forums and communities.
+I also collaborate with my peers in the industry and exchange ideas and best practices.
+This helps me stay up-to-date with the latest developments and apply them to my work.

+3. Can you tell us about a time when you had to work with stakeholders to resolve a data-related issue?
+Answer: Yes, there was a time when a stakeholder noticed that a wrong date parsing was done in the ETL pipeline.
+They brought this to my attention, and I worked with them to understand the issue.
+I found that the date parsing logic was incorrect, which was causing incorrect data to be generated in the pipeline.
+I fixed the logic, re-ran the pipeline, and confirmed with the stakeholders that the issue was resolved and the data was now being generated correctly.
+This experience reinforced the importance of regular monitoring and data validation checks to ensure the accuracy and quality of the data in the pipeline.

+4. How do you handle changes in data requirements or sources during the course of a project?
+Answer: Changes in data requirements or sources are a common occurrence in data engineering projects.
+I handle these changes by being proactive and flexible in my approach.
+I communicate with the stakeholders to understand the changes and assess the impact on the pipeline.
+I then make the necessary modifications to the pipeline to accommodate the changes and ensure that the pipeline continues to meet the needs of the business.

+5. Can you give an example of a complex data transformation that you have implemented in a previous project?

+Answer: I once worked on a project where I needed to combine data from several sources (such as salesforce, bamboohr, and others).
+One of the biggest obstacles was that the same entity was represented by different IDs in each source.
+To solve this problem, I utilized the email address as the identifier, since it was the only common identifier across all sources.
+Using SparkSQL, I wrote custom scripts to create a unique identifier for each entity by using the email address as the primary key.
+I then mapped the source IDs to this unique identifier to guarantee correct merging of data for the same entity.
+This resulted in a unified view of the data and improved the accuracy of our data analysis.